Resource Planning: From Definition to Resource Plan (2025)

 Project Execution Stage in Resource Planning

-Once your resources have been identified and allocated across your new project, you are ready to start working on your tasks.
+Once your resources have been identified and allocated across your new project, you are ready to start working on your project tasks.
 However, your job isn’t done yet.
 In fact, the real work starts now.

-No matter how meticulously you’ve planned out your resource schedule and project tasks, some bumps on the road are likely to occur.
-These can be internal, for example, people taking sick leave, or external, such as your client readjusting the scope or end date of the project.
-Issues during project execution usually happen due to resource constraints.
-This is when project management might need to make use of resource management techniques, such as resource allocation, resource smoothing, or resource leveling.
+These can be internal, for example, people taking sick leave, or external, such as your clients readjusting the scope or end date of the project.
+Changes to the project plan during project execution usually happen due to resource constraints.

 • Resource leveling: consists of shifting start and end dates of project tasks in order to avoid under or overutilization.
-This technique might end up extending the project schedule but ensures a more balanced distribution of demand across resources to minimize burnout.
+This technique might end up extending the project schedule but ensures a more balanced distribution of demand across resources to minimize work burnout.

 • Resource smoothing: consists of balancing your resources with regards to the “free float” and “total float” time of a task, usually with the aim to avoid extending project schedules.
 Free float denotes the period of time for which a task can be delayed until dependencies are affected, while total float refers to the grace period for postponing an activity without extending the project completion dates.

-Resource leveling and resource smoothing are terms that were created as part of the exhaustive resource, A Guide to the Project Management Body of Knowledge.
 They are also sometimes considered “crisis management” techniques, as they are usually applied once demand exceeds supply, or vice versa.
 Let’s create a practical example to better explain these concepts.

 A design project has one designer and three developers allocated to creating and implementing UI/UX designs.
-The designer is scheduled to complete a task, upon which the developers will be implementing the completed design.
+The designer is scheduled to complete a project task, upon which the developers will be implementing the completed design.
 So far, so good.

 Challenge #1: One day, the designer wakes up feeling ill.
 They have to take sick leave for two days, creating a situation where the developers are now underutilized, as they will finish their prior tasks before the designer can complete the new design.